prathapreddy123/Projects/README.md

-This repository contains certain key modules contributing to the improvement of applications built for various companies.
+This repository contains certain key modules which contributed to the improvement of applications that were built for various companies.

 Each top level folder indicates the implementation language.